-Like every good town name in West Virginia, there's a good story behind it.
+BURNT HOUSE, W.Va.—Motorists traveling WV-47 between Weston and Parkersburg are sure to have noticed the village of Burnt House and wondered about the name.
+Like every good town name in West Virginia, there's a story behind it.
 In this case, it's a ghost story.

-This story goes something like this: in 1855 there was a tavern along the Staunton and Parkersburg Turnpike in Ritchie County.
-It was among the more fashionable rests along the way.
-Known as the Harris Tavern, it had been built in 1836 by Jack Harris, his son William, and three slaves.
+The tale goes something like this: in 1855, there was a tavern along the highway in Ritchie County, among the more fashionable rests along the way.
+The Harris Tavern, as it was known, was built in 1836 by Jack Harris, his son William, and three slaves.

 One night a stable boy saw William Harris cut the head off of a peddler with a corn knife.
-Deloris, he said, helped clean up the blood and drag the body to a nearby hollow for burial.
-The burial ground is still known by some as Dead Man's Hollow.
+He said Deloris helped clean up the blood and drag the body to a nearby hollow for burial.
+Some still know the burial ground as Dead Man's Hollow.

 Locals afterward claimed that her ghost returned repeatedly, wailing through the night.
 Her apparition danced wildly in the ruins before drifting into Dead Man's Hollow, where it would disappear.

-Later a two-story building known as the Reynolds Hotel replaced the old tavern.
+Later, a two-story building, the Reynolds Hotel, replaced the old tavern.

 For one thing, he says, birds in remarkable numbers frequent the old hotel and attempt to roost there.
 And there is a notable lack of insects, perhaps because of the number of birds.

 This ghost story is also told by West Virginia story-teller Susanna Connelly Holstein in the article "West Virginia storyteller shares five favorite ghost stories."